jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     # assert False is True
     assert False is not True

-    # assert True is not True
+    # assert True is not the same object as True
     assert True is True